elymatos/fn3/backup/fn3_scenarios/02-CSP.md

 ### 3.7.
 Causation

-- **Causation (cause):** Hobbs views causation as a fundamental relationship where one event or state of affairs (the cause) brings about another (the effect).
+- **Causation (cause):** CSP views causation as a fundamental relationship where one event or state of affairs (the cause) brings about another (the effect).
 This is critical for understanding how `actions` produce results and for `planning` (predicting the effects of planned actions).
 - **Relation:** `cause(E1, E2)` means event `E1` leads to event `E2`. `Agentive actions` are often `causes` of changes in the world. `Preconditions` for actions are states that must `cause` the action to be possible.

 ### 3.8.
 Time and Space

 - **Time:** All `events`, `processes`, and `states` occur over time.
-Hobbs implicitly incorporates temporal reasoning, as `actions` have durations and sequences, and `causal` relationships imply temporal precedence.
+CSP implicitly incorporates temporal reasoning, as `actions` have durations and sequences, and `causal` relationships imply temporal precedence.
 - **Space:** Similarly, `entities` and `agents` exist in `locations`, and `actions` occur at specific places.
 Spatial relations provide the fundamental physical context for `perception` and `action`.
 - **Relation:** `Time` and `Space` are implicit but essential dimensions for grounding `actions`, `perceptions`, and `causal` chains.

 ### 3.9.
 Mind-Body Interaction

-- **Mind-Body Interaction:** While not a separate concept, Hobbs's framework inherently models the interaction between mental states and the physical world. `Perception` is the link from the body/environment to the mind (physical input leads to mental `beliefs`). `Action` is the link from the mind to the body/environment (mental `intentions` lead to physical `behavior`).
+- **Mind-Body Interaction:** While not a separate concept, CSP inherently models the interaction between mental states and the physical world. `Perception` is the link from the body/environment to the mind (physical input leads to mental `beliefs`). `Action` is the link from the mind to the body/environment (mental `intentions` lead to physical `behavior`).
 - **Relation:** This forms a continuous feedback loop: `Perception` informs `Beliefs`, `Beliefs` influence `Desires` and `Intentions`, `Intentions` drive `Actions`, and `Actions` change the `Environment`, leading to new `Perceptions`.

 ### 3.10.
 Social Interaction and Obligation

-- **Social Interaction / Obligation:** Hobbs extends common sense psychology to social dynamics, particularly focusing on how communicative acts create social commitments.
+- **Social Interaction / Obligation:** CSP extends commonsense psychology to social dynamics, particularly focusing on how communicative acts create social commitments.
 A `promise`, for instance, is a `speech act` that creates an `obligation` for the `speaker` to perform a future `action`, which the `hearer` then `believes` will occur.
 - **Relation:** These concepts build upon `Communication`, and involve `beliefs`, `intentions`, and `actions` in an inter-agent context.

 ## 4. Coherent Framework: How Concepts Interrelate

-Hobbs's common sense psychology forms a tightly knit, coherent framework where concepts are not isolated but mutually defined and interlinked through axioms.
+CSP forms a tightly knit, coherent framework where concepts are not isolated but mutually defined and interlinked through axioms.
 The core of this coherence lies in the **Belief-Desire-Intention (BDI) model** of agency, implicitly formalized through his axioms:

 - **Beliefs** provide the agent's model of the world (what is true).
 - **Desires** provide the agent's goals and motivations (what is wanted).